lengfeld/subpatch/website/ref/command-line.md

 E.g. if there are untracked files, unstaged changes or staged, but uncommitted changes.

-It's similiar to `git status`, but not for the whole repository.
+It's similar to `git status`, but not for the whole repository.
 Only for the subprojects.